 WILLIAM B. KLEINMAN, MD

 Dr. Kleinman has been passionate about teaching throughout his 33-year career.
-At the time of this writing, he has given 363 formal international, national, and regional lecture presentations on hand and upper extremity reconstruction.
+He has given over 380 formal international, national, and regional lecture presentations on hand and upper extremity reconstruction.
 He has been an invited speaker to societies and institutions 78 times.
 He has published 34 scientific articles in peer-review journals.
 He is written 23 chapters in academic textbooks, and has developed six teaching videotapes for the American Society for Surgery of the Hand.
 He has been involved and committed to teaching, lecturing, and administrative activities of the American Society for Surgery of the Hand, and the American Academy of Orthopaedic Surgery since becoming an active member of both organizations in the early 1980s.
 In 1985, he received the coveted Sterling Bunnell Traveling Fellowship Award from the ASSH.
 In addition to being chairman of many committees of the ASSH, he served from 2000-2003 on its Executive Council.
 He was an associate editor for the American Journal of Hand Surgery for five years, and a consultant for the Journal for an additional ten years.

 Most of Dr. Kleinman’s research and teaching in hand surgery has been focused on injuries and diseases of the wrist (including: scaphoid fractures, wrist arthritis, Kienbock’s disease, fractures of the distal radius, and disorders of the triangular fibrocartilage at the distal end of the ulna).
 He has also focused on cubital tunnel syndrome and carpal tunnel syndrome, as well as birth palsies and congenital deformities.

 Dr. Kleinman is passionate about giving the highest level of care to his patients.
-He values above all the doctor-patient relationship, and the quality of services he – and his nine partners at The Indiana Hand to Shoulder Center - deliver to each of our patients.
+He values above all the doctor-patient relationship, and the quality of services he – and his partners at the Indiana Hand to Shoulder Center - deliver to each of our patients.